 At Matthews Folbigg Lawyers, we have a full service debt recovery department and may assist you from reviewing your contracts, terms of credit, or debts, to sending letters of demand (at fixed fee rates), to commencing proceedings and obtaining Judgments.

-Matthews Folbigg at all times act in the best interests of their clients.
-In this regard, proceedings are not always required to be commenced.
-It is due to this that we have found conducting other methods prior to the commencement of proceedings can be found to be quite successful in recovering a debt, and thereby reducing costs.
+Matthews Folbigg at all times act in the best interests of our clients.
+Proceedings are not always required to be commenced.
+We have found other methods prior to be quite successful in recovering a debt, and thereby reducing costs.

-We have found that a great deal of the time, a lot of creditors may not be aware of the entity actually liable for the debt owed to them.
-By allowing your lawyer to review your debts, you can ensure that the correct debtor liable for the debt is pursued in order to avoid incurring significant costs by chasing the wrong entity.
+We have found that a great deal of the time, creditors may not be aware of the correct person or legal entity actually liable for the debt owed to them.
+By allowing your lawyer to review your debts, you can ensure that the correct debtor liable for the debt is pursued in order to avoid incurring significant delays and costs by chasing the wrong entity.

 We are a full service firm and may assist you from the stage of a letter of demand all the way to obtaining a winding up order or sequestration order against a debtor.